-Since mid-March, we have suspended in-person programming with our partner communities to help stop the spread of the coronavirus and comply with government mandates.
-Travel remains severely restricted in the Chimaltenango area, our local ABPD office is closed, and staff are working from home.
+In mid-March, we suspended in-person programming with our partner communities to help stop the spread of the coronavirus and comply with government mandates.
+Travel remains restricted in the Chimaltenango area, our local ABPD office is closed, and staff are primarily working from home.
 They reach out to community leaders and health promotors regularly by phone and are working continuously to assess their needs and provide support.

 At the end of April, we delivered more than 6,000 masks and several gallons of hand sanitizer to our current partner communities in Tecpán and Comalapa to help them comply with government orders and minimize the potential spread of the coronavirus.
 We also distributed family planning methods, prenatal and children’s vitamins, and treatments for pediatric diarrhea.
 In one community that does not yet have a water system, rain barrels were going dry and they could not wash their hands as recommended, so we committed to trucking in water until the rainy season starts in a few weeks.
 Another community lost their vital family gardens to a hail storm, so we provided new seedlings.

 In late May, our local ABPD staff completed a larger survey of families in our nine current partner communities.
 The results showed a critical need for support based on widespread loss of income, isolation due to lockdown measures, and rising food prices.

 This second phase of our response focuses on food distribution for those of our partners who are going hungry.
 In late June, we provided a month’s supply of corn, beans, and oil to more than 400 of our hardest-hit families, starting with a pilot distribution in the highest-need community and expanding from there.
 We also provided personal hygiene items, inputs for vital corn and bean crops that people are unable to procure on their own, and seeds for family gardens.
 Our second round of emergency food and hygiene aid went out to 550 families during the first week of August.
 Providing this level of emergency resources is a significant commitment made possible by the generosity of our donors.